Logo of Landscape Atlas

 Local El Paso Regulations and Environmental Considerations

 When planning any significant grading or drainage work on your property, it's important to be aware of local guidelines.
-The City of El Paso Stormwater Design Manual provides standards for erosion control, stormwater conveyance, and discharge2.
+The City of El Paso Stormwater Design Manual provides standards for erosion control, stormwater conveyance, and discharge.
 For example, simply piping all your runoff onto a neighbor's property or the public sidewalk is not permitted.
-El Paso Water also manages stormwater issues and can be a resource for understanding broader watershed concerns1.
+El Paso Water also manages stormwater issues and can be a resource for understanding broader watershed concerns.

 Frequently asked questions